This post is also available in: Svenska

 Different babies need different amounts of closeness

-But actually, there won’t be any problems.If both baby and parent want to be close: enjoy the cuddles!
+But actually, there won’t be any problems.If both baby and parent want to be close, enjoy and cuddle!

 When parent and baby are different

 As a friend or family member, you have to be supportive and think carefully before you comment.
 Don’t bring up the topic of conversation yourself.
-Don’t comment on how your friend or adult child handles their child’s and their own needs differently.
+Don’t comment on how your friend handles their child’s and their own needs differently.
 If your parent friend brings up the subject themselves: listen and confirm.

-Commonly a parent with a great need for their own physical and mental space, will have a child with the same needs.
+Commonly a parent with a great need for their own physical and mental space, will receive a child with the same needs.
 That’s when it is easy.
 But when the preferences differ between parent and child, difficult feelings and situations can arise.

-Feelings of freedom, confinement and never being able to have your body in peace should be listened to.
+Feelings of freedom, confinement and never being able to have your body in peace, should be listened to.
 Maybe you have a child who needs more physical closeness than you can give.
 Is there another parent who can cuddle the child?
 Or any other close adult?
 Or can you find ways where you can give the child closeness without feeling cornered or trapped?
 Maybe you could lie next to each other in bed and you can caress the baby instead?

-No matter what type of parent and what kind of child you have, there is, again, no reason for others to comment unprompted on how physically close you should be with your child.
+No matter what type of parent and what kind of child you have, there is, again, no reason for others to comment, unprompted, on how physically close you should be with your child.
 It varies a lot.
-What works in one family, may not in others.
-Every family that has found a physical relationship that works between parents and children is to be congratulated, regardless of what the cooperation looks like in that particular family.
+What works in one family may not in others.
+Every family that has found a physical relationship that works between parents and children, is to be congratulated, regardless of what the cooperation looks like in that particular family.